hrphxsongify/gosackSongifyAlbumInfoService/README.md

-# Album Art Service Generator
+# Songify Proxy

-> This microservice serves album metadata to a music player front end.
+> This proxy takes in components from the album art and album metadata services and displays them on the page.

 ## Related Projects